fernandezfran/bmxfc/README.md

 Datasets, pipelines and predictions of a metric for benchmarking an extreme fast-charging of Li-ion battery electrode materials.

-This repository supports the main work
+This repository supports the following article

 > TODO citation